mhbeals/mhwood.github.io/maps/dimensions.md

 ## Technical Definition

 Provides the dimensions of a component of the image.
-See **measurement unit** for the specific unit used; this is usually “mm10”.
+See <a href="https://www.digitisednewspapers.net/maps/measurement-unit/">**measurement unit**</a> for the specific unit used; this is usually “mm10”.

 ## Category Notes